dietex1/insurance-company/readme.md

-The main goal of the project was to create a backend and a small frontend to show the operation  of the insurance application.
+The main goal of the project was to create a backend with CRUD operations and a small frontend to show the operation  of the insurance application.

 Client business operation: